-Invite a volunteer to read aloud both Getting Started paragraphs.
+Invite a volunteer to read aloud the Getting Started paragraph.

-- Ask: Have you ever felt anxious or afraid about a particular situation, but then unexpectedly found the strength you needed to face it? - Invite several volunteers to respond. - Share that this is similar to the Apostles' experience, which the group will read about later in the unit.
+- Ask: Have you ever felt anxious or afraid about a particular situation, but then unexpectedly found the strength you needed to face it? - · Invite several volunteers to respond. - Share that this is similar to the Apostles' experience, which the class will read about later in the chapter.